MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
-ms.reviewer: jawoods
+ms.reviewer: jawoods, phsignor
 ---

-# Tutorial: Grant application permissions programmatically in Azure AD
+# Tutorial: Grant app roles in Azure AD

-When you grant API permissions to a client, application, or user in Azure AD, they are recorded as objects that can be accessed, updated, or deleted like other objects.
-Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to interactive consent.
+When you grant API permissions to a client app in Azure AD, the permission grants are recorded as objects that can be accessed, updated, or deleted like other objects.
+Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to [interactive consent](/azure/active-directory/manage-apps/consent-and-permissions-overview).
 This can be useful for automation scenarios, bulk management, or other custom operations in your organization.

 >[!Caution]
 >Be Careful!
 Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.

-In this tutorial, you will grant application permissions that are exposed by an API to an app.
-Applications permissions allow an app to call an API with it's own identity, and may sometimes be called app roles, app-only permissions, or direct access permissions.
+In this tutorial, you'll grant app roles that are exposed by an API to an app.
+App roles, also called application permissions, app-only permissions, or direct access permissions, allow an app to call an API with it's own identity.

 ## Prerequisites